lidia64/Lidia/README.md

+About Me:
-About Me Hello, I'm Lidia Uwineza, a passionate Web Developer, Graphic Designer, Software Engineer based in Rwanda.
+Hello, I'm Lidia Uwineza, a passionate Web Developer, Graphic Designer, Software Engineer based in Rwanda.
 I specialize in HTML,CSS Javascript And AI.
 I am always looking for new challenges and opportunities to grow.

+education:
-education I hold a secondary school diploma in Software Development, awarded in 2024 with an overall score of 82% and 89 percent in the practical exam.
+I hold a secondary school diploma in Software Development, awarded in 2024 with an overall score of 82% and 89 percent in the practical exam.
 Prior to this, a Digital Skills Foundation certificate was earned , completing 10 computing courses with more than 80 points per each module.
 After secondary school, the AI Career Essentials course at ALX was completed, achieving more than a pass mark of 70 percent and 90 percent in the practical assignment .

 Projects Here are some of the key projects I've worked on: